Random pure Gaussian states and Hawking radiation: The Random Matrix Model with Fixed Marginals

-Finally, we would like to establish a reference for the ensuing discussion.
-This reference is a pure two-mode bosonic Gaussian state, meaning $N=2$.
-In this case the two Dirac delta functions $\delta(\delta C-\delta S)\delta(\widehat{C}-\widehat{S})$ already fix all ten matrix entries so that it is Since it also holds $S\hat{\tau}_2S^\intercal=\hat{\tau}_2$, it implies that the two symplectic eigenvalues $\nu_{+}\geq\nu_{-}\geq0$ of $C$ are equal to $1$.
+As a reference for the ensuing discussion we consider a pure two-mode bosonic Gaussian state, meaning $N=2$.
+In this case the two Dirac delta functions $\delta(\delta C-\delta S)\delta(\widehat{C}-\widehat{S})$ already fix all ten matrix entries so that it is Since it also holds $S\hat{\tau}_2S^\intercal=\hat{\tau}_2$, this implies that the two symplectic eigenvalues $\nu_{+}\geq\nu_{-}\geq0$ of $C$ are equal to $1$.
 Since the von Neumann entropies of two parts of pure state are the same, and since for a Gaussian state of one oscillator the von Neumann entropy is a monotonous function of the symplectic eigenvalue, respectively $\mu_1$ and $\mu_2$, it follows that $\mu_1=\mu_2=\mu$.

 Combining the lower bound~\eqref{lower.bound.nup} with $\nu_+=1$ with~\eqref{sev.2mod.b}, we arrive at the two equations

 under the condition $\mu_1=\mu_2$.
 Therefore, there is a unique solution

 Summarising the situation for the pure two-mode bosonic Gaussian state, the whole distribution of the matrix $C_{(12)}$ reduces to